tauri-apps/tauri/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

 - We only accept *signed commits*, so sign your commits!
 [Here is a great guide](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) that walks you through all the required steps.
-  > Note: Despite what the guide claims, GitHub Desktop honors the repo/system wide git config, so after running `git config --global commit.gpgsign true` GitHub Desktop will sign commands as well.
+  > Note: Despite what the guide claims, GitHub Desktop honors the repo/system wide git config, so after running `git config --global commit.gpgsign true` GitHub Desktop will sign commits as well.

 - It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.